majidorc/parse-email/README.md

 - **Email Integration**: Customer communication and booking confirmations

 ## 🎯 Latest Improvements

+### Rate Management & Net Price Updates
+- **Automatic Net Price Recalculation**: When you change a rate in the accounting tab, the net price automatically recalculates based on the new rate
+- **Real-time Updates**: Rate changes immediately update both the rate and net total in the database
+- **Database Consistency**: Uses atomic transactions to ensure rate and net price updates happen together
+- **Debug Logging**: Comprehensive logging to troubleshoot any data loading issues

 ### SKU Management
 - **Click-to-Edit**: Click any SKU cell in accounting tab to edit inline